awsdocs/amazon-ses-developer-guide/doc-source/notifications-via-email.md

 ## Email Feedback Forwarding Destination<a name="notifications-via-email-destination"></a>

-When you receive notifications by email, Amazon SES rewrites the From header and sends the notification to you\.
+When you receive notifications by email, Amazon SES rewrites the `From` header and sends the notification to you\.
 The address to which Amazon SES forwards the notification depends on how you sent the original message\.

-If you used the SMTP interface to send the message, then notifications go to the address specified in the MAIL FROM command, which overrides any Return\-Path headers specified in the SMTP DATA\.
+If you used the SMTP interface to send the message, then notifications go to the address specified in the MAIL FROM command\.

-If you used the `SendEmail` API operation to send the message, then the notifications are delivered as follows:
+If you used the `SendEmail` API operation to send the message, then the notifications are delivered according to the following rules:
-+ If you specified the optional `ReturnPath` parameter of `SendEmail`, then notifications go to that address\.
++ If you specified the optional `ReturnPath` parameter in your call to the `SendEmail` API, then notifications go to that address\.
-+ Otherwise, notifications go to the address specified in the required `Source` parameter of `SendEmail`, which populates the From header of the message\.
++ Otherwise, notifications go to the address specified in the required `Source` parameter of `SendEmail`\.

-If you used the `SendRawEmail` API operation to send the message, then the notifications are delivered as follows:
+If you used the `SendRawEmail` API operation to send the message, then the notifications are delivered according to the following rules:
-+ If you specified the optional `Source` parameter of `SendRawEmail`, then notifications go to that address, overriding any Return\-Path headers specified in the raw message\.
++ If you specified a `Source` parameter in your call to the `SendRawEmail` API, then notifications go to that address\.
+This is true even if you specified a `Return-Path` header in the body of the email\.
-+ Otherwise, if the Return\-Path header was specified in the raw message, then notifications go to that address\.
++ Otherwise, if you specified a `Return-Path` header in the raw message, then notifications go to that address\.
-+ Otherwise, notifications go to the address in the From header of the raw message\.
++ Otherwise, notifications go to the address in the `From` header of the raw message\.

-**Important**
+**Note**
-Regardless of whether you use the SMTP interface, `SendEmail` API, or `SendRawEmail` API, Amazon SES overwrites any Return\-Path headers that you provide\.
+When you specify a `Return-Path` address in an email, you receive notifications at that address\.
+However, the version of the message that the recipient receives contains a `Return-Path` header that includes an anonymized email address \(such as *a0b1c2d3e4f5a6b7\-c8d9e0f1\-a2b3\-c4d5\-e6f7\-a8b9c0d1e2f3\-000000@amazonses\.com*\)\.
+This anonymization happens regardless of how you sent the email\.